DreyAnd/dotfiles/README.md

 This is just a minimalistic config.
 Allows you to scroll easly and even change panes using your mouse.
 Otherwise it's all default keybinds.
 Mouse scrolling had a lot of problems trough the tmux history but i think this is the best possible setup for it without getting errors.
+Make sure you already have fish installed or if you don't want to use it, change /usr/bin/fish into /bin/bash on the first config line.

 ### SETUP: